estherc123/llm_compression/README.md

-A simple script to compression large language models
+A simple script to compression large language models.